khalilbellil/metalifebot/README.md

 	"roleToGiveId": "role_id" // if you use the bot for aa single guild, put the role id here }
 ```

+- Execute the sql commands from the file `db.sql` in your mariadb.

 - Deploy the commands using: `node deploy-commands.js`